How to Build a Field Service App [The Ultimate Guide]

 - the highest possible security of stored information

-- flexibility of changes and meeting the requirements that mirror exactly your business needs.
+- the flexibility of changes and meeting the requirements that mirror exactly your business needs.

-- An increase in efficiency is gained as you introduce dynamic scheduling, online communication between “field” and office, and reduce the amount of routine manual tasks with automation.
+- An increase in efficiency is gained as you introduce dynamic scheduling, online communication between “field” and office employees, and reduce the amount of routine manual tasks with automation.

-- Costs can be drastically reduced when you start tracking fuel consumption and optimize routing.
+- Costs can be drastically reduced when you start tracking fuel consumption and optimizing routing.

 - And the percent of positive customer feedback can be increased by using personalization of services to know a client’s issue and their previous history, be well prepared and equipped with necessary parts and inventory, and provide real-time alerts to clients in case of changes in schedule.